Merle Oberon: Parentage

-For most of her life, Merle protected herself by concealing the truth about her parentage, claiming that she had been born in Tasmania, Australia, and that her birth records had been destroyed in a fire.
+For most of her life, Oberon concealed the truth about her parentage by claiming that she had been born in Tasmania, Australia, to white parents, and that her birth records had been destroyed in a fire.
+She identified as British.

+She was raised as the daughter of Arthur Terrence O'Brien Thompson, a Welsh mechanical engineer from Darlington who worked in Indian Railways, and his wife, Charlotte Selby (whose full married name, according to her 1937 obituary, was Constance Charlotte Thompson.
+She was born in Sri Lanka (then Ceylon) and was a Burgher (a small Eurasian ethnic group in Sri Lanka).

+Oberon's birth certificate lists her biological mother as "Constance Thompson", which could have referred to either Constance Charlotte Selby or her then-14-year-old daughter, Constance Joyce Selby.
+It is theorized that Thompson impregnated his stepdaughter Constance Joyce by rape, with Oberon being raised as Constance Joyce's half-sister to avoid scandal.
+Neither Constance Charlotte nor Constance Joyce acknowledged this theory during their lifetimes, and DNA testing did not exist then to determine paternity.

-She was raised as the daughter of Arthur Terrence O'Brien Thompson, a Welsh mechanical engineer from Darlington who worked in Indian Railways and his wife, Charlotte Selby, a Eurasian from Ceylon (now Sri Lanka).
-However, according to her birth certificate, Merle's biological mother was Charlotte's then-12-year-old daughter, Constance.
-To avoid scandal, Charlotte raised Merle as Constance's half-sister.
-Charlotte had herself given birth to Constance at the age of 14 as the result of rape by Henry Alfred Selby, the Anglo-Irish foreman of a tea plantation.
-In their 1983 biography of Oberon, Charles Higham and Roy Moseley also wrote that Selby had Māori ancestry, though the iwi was not known.
+Constance Charlotte herself had given birth to Constance Joyce at the age of 14, after being raped by Henry Alfred Selby, the Anglo-Irish foreman of a tea plantation.
+In their 1983 biography of Oberon, Charles Higham and Roy Moseley (known to write highly fictionalised accounts of celebrities) also averred, dubiously, that Constance Charlotte had Māori ancestry, though which Iwi (Maori tribe) was not specified.

-Constance married Alexander Soares and had four other children: Edna, Douglas, Harry, and Stanislaus (Stan).
+Constance Joyce married Alexander Soares, with whom she had four children: Edna, Douglas, Harry, and Stanislaus.
 Edna and Douglas moved to the UK at an early age.
-Stanislaus was the only child to keep his father's surname of Soares.
-He lived in Surrey, British Columbia, Canada.
-Harry eventually moved to Toronto, Canada, retaining Charlotte’s maiden name, Selby.
-When Harry tracked down Merle's birth certificate in Indian government records in Bombay, he was surprised to discover that he was in fact Merle's half-brother, not her nephew.
-He attempted to visit her in Los Angeles, but she refused to see him.
-Harry withheld that information from Oberon's biographer Charles Higham, and eventually revealed it only to Maree Delofski, who made the 2002 documentary The Trouble with Merle, produced by the Australian Broadcasting Corporation, which investigated the various conflicting versions of Merle's origin.
+Stanislaus, who lived in Surrey, Canada, was the only child to retain his father's surname of Soares.
+Harry eventually moved to Toronto, Canada, retaining grandmother Charlotte's maiden name, Selby.

+After locating Oberon's birth certificate in Indian government records in Bombay, Harry tried to visit her in Los Angeles, only for Oberon to refuse any meeting.
+When Higham and Moseley were working on their biography of Oberon, Harry withheld that he might have been Oberon's half-brother instead of her nephew; he later disclosed the information to Maree Delofski, producer of the 2002 ABC documentary The Trouble with Merle, which investigated the conflicting versions of Oberon's origin, and repeated it to biographer Mayukh Sen, who included it in the book Love, Queenie: Merle Oberon, Hollywood's First South Asian Star (2025).
-New Zealand author Witi Ihimaera used Oberon's hidden South Asian and alleged Māori heritage as the inspiration for the novel White Lies, which was turned into the 2013 movie White Lies.